Los Angeles Insider Trading Defense Lawyers

 Contact Werksman Jackson & Quinn LLP for Legal Advice

 An accusation of insider trading is serious and could land you in jail for the rest of your life.
-That is why you need an experienced Los Angeles white-collar criminal defense attorney at your side, fighting for your case.
+That is why you need an experienced Los Angeles white-collar criminal defense lawyer at your side, fighting for your case.
 We at Werksman Jackson & Quinn LLP believe that everyone deserves the very best possible representation, including those being tried for criminal offenses.
 If you have are being charged with insider trading, call us at (213) 688-0460.

 Additional Information